JenDaniel/p1.JencieDaniel/README.md

 5) Stop/clear & Start/+30sec
 6) All the numbers 0 - 9

+## Complexity of Usage
+### 1) Too many Buttons
 This interface takes a lot of space and has a number of fuctions that are not commonly used.
+### 2) Buttons that may seem helpful, can be confusing
-For example, the amount of time that users heat of their food varies depending on their preference.
+The beverage button has a few selections that is labeled by numbers when selected multiple times, but the selection does not specify the type of beverage the number is associated with.
+In addition, the amount of time that users heat of their food varies depending on their preference.
 People who like their coffee piping hot may heat up the beverage for 1 min 30 secs versus an individual who may prefer to heat it up for just 45 seconds (which is the average).
+### Clustered User Interface
+Although the microwave introduces colors such as gray and black, it is still difficult to navigate.
+This may steer users away from using certain various features and it may result in the user setting the time manually.